adityapk00/zqw-docs/docs/translations.md

 Once you have updated the translations in the `*.ts` file, please create a [pull request](https://github.com/ZcashFoundation/zec-qt-wallet/compare) for the file.
 Please remember to "confirm" the translations from the Linguist menu (or remove the "unfinished" tag from XML element, if you are editing manually).

 !!! tip "Incomplete translations"
     You don't have to translate all the strings.
-You can do this incrementally, and zec-qt-wallet will use all available translated strings, else fall back to English.
+You can do this incrementally, and ZecWallet will use all available translated strings, else fall back to English.

 ## Testing translations

-If you want to test the translations locally, you'll have to compile zec-qt-wallet.
+If you want to test the translations locally, you'll have to compile ZecWallet.
 Please see [compiling from source](/compile-from-source/) instructions.

 Save the linguist file, and then, from a command prompt (remember to replace `ln` with your language code):